Cray-HPE/docs-csm/operations/validate_csm_health.md

 #### 1.1.1 Known Test Issues

-- It is possible that the first pass of running these tests may fail due to could-init not being completed on the storage nodes.
+- It is possible that the first pass of running these tests may fail due to `cloud-init` not being completed on the storage nodes.
   In this case please wait 5 minutes and re-run the tests.
-- Kubernetes Query BSS Cloud-init for ca-certs
+- Kubernetes Query BSS `Cloud-init` for ca-certs
   - This test may fail immediately after platform install.
-It should pass after the TrustedCerts Operator has updated BSS (Global cloud-init meta) with CA certificates.
+It should pass after the TrustedCerts Operator has updated BSS (Global `cloud-init` meta) with CA certificates.
 - Kubernetes Velero No Failed Backups
   - Because of a [known issue](https://github.com/vmware-tanzu/velero/issues/1980) with Velero, a backup may be attempted immediately upon the deployment of a backup schedule (for example, vault).
 It may be necessary to delete backups from a Kubernetes node to